 An article in The Daily Beast (February 3, 2014) entitled: “Are Female Long-Distance Runners More Prone To Suicidal Depression?” the article states many facts that may contribute to depressed athletes and that, “Stories of eating disorders abound.”

-The point here is that athletes (even middle of the pack athletes like us) get depressed.
-Despite stories about “runner’s high,” poor diets and a lack of B vitamins may be a contributing factor.
+The point here is that athletes (even middle-of-the-pack athletes like us) get depressed.
+Despite stories about “runner’s high,” poor diets and a lack of B vitamins may be contributing factors.
 There are many things athletes at any level of competition can do to feel better about themselves and their performance.
-Vitamin B 6 supplement may prove of benefit especially when nutrition is poor and endurance is pushed.
+Vitamin B 6 supplement may prove to benefit especially when nutrition is poor and endurance is pushed.